 One of the best measures of a product's success is user engagement and profitability.
 This app was created as a solution to an industry-wide problem, but will always be faced with the challenge of its limited user-base.
 Academy and guild members are only in the thousands, which is a far reach from the active daily users of comparable products.
 Aside from the limited audience, it will also always be a "members only" type of service.
 This added another layer of complexity that I needed to solve for.

+First off, there was an aggregation problem.
 Starting in the early fall, graphical mailers and invitations are mailed out informing members of screenings in their area.
 Usually, this is through either an e-mail blast or the postal service.
 If the mailer isn't received or it goes into a spam filter, it's likely never seen.

 The first project goal was to find a way to pull information from different sources and create a secure, scalable database as more information was added.

 This became the core foundation of the app and developed into an aggregate platform crucial to organizing data.
 It would also give me a launchpad to create a revenue stream in future versions.

 Now that I had a lot of data being pulled from many places, I needed to determine the use cases.
 It could be simple and straightforward.

 After interviewing several guild and academy members, I created a realistic user journey and started conceptualizing what this experience may look like.

 Next up was the the wireframe process.
 Since this was a new concept, it was important to get the product in front of actual users quickly to test in the field.
 I took my sketches and created wireframes in Sketch.

 Then, I created a prototype using InVision and started testing ideas.
 People were excited!
 I took the feedback and made some usability changes.